andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 if cursor is in insert mode in first column, and I hit c-[, it moves forward → make exception for first column?

-" TODO "push text" mapping. prev.
+" TODO "push text to right" mapping. prev.
 "L"

 * vim text/strings (+haskell) should be highlighted (in green) by only including the string, but not the quotes "" into the highlight

-Command history Issue: needs two c-c to exit?
+Command history Issue: needs two c-c to exit? or `c-w c`

 how to find a line that includes "abbrev" and "Hoogle" in termin1.vim?